zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/generating-tokens.md

     ```

     {{<info>}}
-The `sub` is the unique identifier for this user and most not be shared amongst
+**NOTE:** The `sub` is the unique identifier for this user and most not be shared amongst
 other tokens according to the JWT standard.
 This is the value used by Portworx
 to track ownership of resources.
 If `email` is also used as the `sub` unique
 identifier, please make sure it is not used by any other tokens.

-More information on the rules of each of the value can be found on the
+You can find more information on the rules of each of the value on the
 [openstorage-sdk-auth](https://github.com/libopenstorage/openstorage-sdk-auth#usage) repo.
     {{</info>}}